darioschmid/PyMVVLive/README.md

 mvv_sbahn
 =========

-Python-Library to get punctuality information for S-Bahns in munich from mvv.de.
+Python-Library to get punctuality information for S-Bahns in munich from hafas.de.
 Relies on scraping a website due to the lack of official API in this specific case.
 This project *not* associated with neither MVV, MVG, Deutsche Bahn, etc.